How to Care For a Generator

 Overall Energy Systems Testing

-An overall system test will involve putting the critical load at risk so careful arrangements and agreements must be made.
+Likewise an overall system test involves putting the critical load at risk, so careful arrangements must be in place.

 Mains Failure Test

-Disconnect the mains supply to the protected power equipment for an extended period and check, without generator:
+Firstly, disconnect the mains supply to the protected power equipment.
+Do this for an extended period and check, without generator:

-1. If the UPS is fitted with auto-restart facilities that the system returns to normal operation automatically, otherwise all UPS modules can be re-started manually and the system restored to normal operation.
+1. When the UPS is fitted with auto-restart facilities, the system will return to normal operation automatically.
+Otherwise all UPS modules can be re-started manually and the system restored to normal operation.